Changing details doesn't necessarily improve the overall service experience

 When an organisation improves its billing process, customers might receive an accurate bill with better descriptions of the items.
 Even though this change improves the billing experience of the customer, it does little to improve the overall experience of being a customer of this organisation.

-Customers’ behaviour sometimes is erratic and still organisations try to design, deliver and control the customer experience.
-However, the customers’ experience involves actors and factors that are not controllable.
+A customer’s behaviour is sometimes erratic and still organisations try to design, deliver and control the customer experience.
+However, the customer’s experience involves actors and factors that are not controllable.
 Customer experience can be influenced by background, past experiences, beliefs and assumptions – some of these are unknown – even to the customers.

 Customers “unaware” of a brand, product or service have direct and indirect encounters that make up their experience.
 For instance, people can desire a luxury good, like a watch, for a long time, and have ‘customer experiences’, without being on the radar of any brand.
 Customers can also endure minor irritations for a long time before a seemingly small incident has them blow up in front of a sales agent.

-A typical customers’ engagement can consist of: receive new offer, change contract, upgrade service and receive new invoice.
-While these are considered separate transactions by the business, an error in one of these transactions can lead to another transaction – a billing complaint about wrong monthly fee.
+A typical customer’s engagement can consist of the following: receive a new offer, change contract, upgrade service and receive new invoice.
+While these are considered separate transactions by the business, an error in one of these transactions can lead to another transaction – a billing complaint about a wrong monthly fee.

 The way a transaction is handled can completely destroy the experience for the customer.
-Identifying the key customer engagements and facilitating the overall objective – in this case upgrading a service, enables organisations to truly impact their customers’ experience.
+Identifying the key customer engagements and facilitating the overall objective – in this case upgrading a service, enables organisations to truly impact the customer experience.